 Several institutions are part of the CHARA Consortium.
 The partnering institutions expand the capabilities of the Array by building innovative beam combiners and providing complementary scientific expertise.

 Georgia State University

 The SUSI Group, under the leadership of Peter Tuthill of the Institute of Astronomy, University of Sydney, Australia, operates the Sydney University Stellar Interferometer located at Narrabri in New South Wales where SUSI observations in the southern hemisphere can complement CHARA work in the north.
-A pair of Precision Astronomical Visible Observations (PAVO) instruments have been installed at SUSI and at the CHARA Array in a collaboration involving Michael Ireland (Macquarie University), Peter Tuthill (Sydney University) and Theo ten Brummelaar (CHARA).
+A pair of Precision Astronomical Visible Observations (PAVO) instruments have been installed at SUSI and at the CHARA Array in a collaboration involving Michael Ireland (Australian National University), Peter Tuthill (Sydney University) and Theo ten Brummelaar (CHARA).

 The (PAVO) visible beam combiner was designed and built under the direction of Michael Ireland.
 Dr. Ireland is currently on the astronomy faculty at the Research School of Astronomy and Astrophysics at the Australian National University where he leads a research group on novel instrumentation to study exoplanets and high angular resolution observations of young stars and their environments.

 Francois Reynaud at the Université de Limoges in France leads the ALOHA fiber experiment.
 The innovative ALOHA project uses a nonlinear process to shift the infrared radiation emitted by the observed astrophysical source to the visible spectral domain.
 This way, the light beam is more easily recorded by mature optical devices and detectors.

 Kyoto Sangyo University

 Makoto Kishimoto at Kyoto Sangyo University has been working with the CHARA collaboration in an effort to push the sensitivity limits of the Array in order to resolve the cores of Active Galactic Nuclei.